Feb 2, 2019

 We Have Iré

-Experience excerpts of a new multidisciplinary theater work-in-progress by award-winning poet, performance artist, and playwright Paul S. Flores explores Cuban artists, immigration and Afro-Cuban themes.
-Developed with jazz composer Yosvany Terry, DJ Leydis, choreographer Ramón Ramos Alayó, and director Rosalba Rolón.
+Experience excerpts of a new multidisciplinary theater performance by award-winning poet, performance artist, and playwright Paul S. Flores who explores the complex discourse around Cuban-American identity.
+Developed with jazz composer Yosvany Terry, DJ Leydis, choreographer Ramón Ramos Alayo, and director Rosalba Rolón.